Neuqua Valley High School: History

 The campus consists of two locations.
 The Birkett Freshman Center building houses freshmen.
 The Main Campus, the original building, houses sophomores, juniors, and seniors.

 The original Neuqua Valley campus building was opened in August 1997, and was built to house 3000 students.
 The school cost $63 million to build, which at the time was the most expensive high school in Illinois, and was the largest high school built in the state in nearly eighty years.
 The school is named after Neaqua, a Potawatomi, and son of Waubonsie.

 Starting with the 2003–2004 academic year, the nearby middle school (Crone Middle School) was converted to house the freshman class in an effort to alleviate overcrowding.
 From that point on, the freshmen attended class at the Freshman Center, and the Main Campus housed only the sophomore, junior, and senior classes.
 A third building that was completed around 2007, the Frontier Campus, allowed seniors to receive dual credit for classes from the College of DuPage.
 These students attended class in block sessions with no classes on Friday.
 It allowed for independence and freedom.
 Seniors from Waubonsie Valley High School also participated in the program.
 The Frontier Campus option was closed in 2012.

 The lake behind the school is known as "Lake Birkett", in honor of the school's first principal, Kathryn Birkett, also the namesake of the Freshman Campus building, in honor of her service as district superintendent until 2014.

-Neuqua Valley was designed by the architecture firm ATS&R.
+Neuqua Valley was designed by the architecture firm ATS&R. The design is based on one of the firm's prior projects in Minnesota.
+The firm used the design again for a high school in Pennsylvania that opened in 1999.

 In September 2017, Neuqua Valley became the first high school in District 204 to be named a National Blue Ribbon School.

+Beginning in 2026, construction will begin at the school expanding the front and rear of the main building, along with repurposing or refurbishing existing space.
+At the end of construction, freshmen will move to the main building, and Birkett Freshman Center will be returned to the school district for other uses.

 Demographics

-In 2020, 52.5% of the student body identifies as White, 31.1% of the student body identifies as Asian, 7.1% of the student body identifies as Hispanic, 5.3% of the student body identifies as Black, and 3.9% of the student body identifies as another race.
+In the 2023–2024 school year, the school had an enrollment of 3,008 students.
+42.3% of students identified as non-Hispanic white, 40.2% of students identified as Asian, 8.0% identified as Hispanic or Latino, 5.2% identified as black or African-American, 4.1% identified as multiracial, and 0.2% identified as Native American or Pacific Islander.